gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-matrix-stack.md

 At any point whatever we did before that on the matrix stack it doesn't matter.
-We did a bunch of stuff to move or scale or rotate the origin but just before we call `drawImage` wherever the origin happens to be at the moment is irrelavent.
+We did a bunch of stuff to move or scale or rotate the origin but just before we call `drawImage` wherever the origin happens to be at the moment is irrelevant.
 It's the new origin so we just have to decide where to move that origin relative where the texture would be drawn if we had nothing before it on the stack.

 You might notice a matrix stack is very similar to a [scene graph that we covered before](webgl-scene-graph.html).
 A scene graph had a tree of nodes and as we walked the tree we multiplied each node by its parent's node.
-A matrix stack is effectively antoher version that same process.
+A matrix stack is effectively another version that same process.